zilongshi/my-bash-scripts/README.md

-# my-bash-scripts
-Store some my own bash scripts.
+# Some of my useful bash scripts
+## Raspberry Pi
+- Install OpenCV